ivaoaero/OAuth-samples/README.md

 ### Application data
 Once your request is approved, you will be given a CLIENT_ID and a CLIENT_SECRET (obviously has to stay private) which you can use to authenticate the users and your applications.

-If you think it could be possible that your Client Secret token was leaked, please get in touch with us immediately at devops[at]ivao.aero & wdm[at]ivao.aero
+If you think it could be possible that your Client Secret token was leaked, please get in touch with us immediately at [web@ivao.aero](mailto:web@ivao.aero).

 ### Test Data
 If you want to test out the OAuth flow locally before requesting production data, here is the data you can use to test :